gilzoide/unity-playerloophelper/README.md

     Registers a `PlayerLoopSystem` with the given `type` and `action` in the specified `position` relative to `anchorType`.

-    Returns `true` if `anchorType` was found and system was inserted successfully.
+    Returns whether `anchorType` was found and system was inserted successfully.

   - `static bool Unregister(Type type)`

     Unregisters a `PlayerLoopSystem`.

-    Returns `true` if `type` was found and removed successfully.
+    Returns whether `type` was found and removed successfully.

   - `static bool IsRegistered(Type type)`